 - No custom meal-plans: Other fresh food services recommend specific recipes and calorie amounts based on your dog’s unique needs, such as age, activity level, and health conditions.
-A Pup Above is similar to Open Farm Dog Food in that all food is delivered in standardized portions.
+A Pup Above is similar to Just Food For Dogs and Open Farm Dog Food in that all food is delivered in standardized portions.

 - Shipping fees: Most other subscription services offer free shipping to anywhere in the continental U.S., no matter the quantity of food you order.

 - No treats: There are no treat options available from A Pup Above.
 Some other services, such as Spot and Tango, offer two types of single-ingredient treats.